-As the winter months’ approach and the temperatures get cooler, many of us hibernate and seek out our favorite comfort foods.
-Making time for physical activity not only helps you offset all the holiday eating, but it can also help you create new family traditions around healthier behaviors.
+As the winter months approach and the temperatures get cooler, many of us hibernate and seek out our favorite comfort foods.
+Making time for physical activity not only helps offset all the holiday eating, but it can create new family traditions around healthier behaviors.

-Following these five tips from the experts at our Get Up & Go program can help you get on the road to a healthier winter:
+Following these five tips can help you get on the road to a healthier winter.

-- Think layers.
 Wearing layers provides better insulation and allows more freedom of movement.
 It's best to dress children in several thin layers — one more layer than an adult would wear -- for outside play.
-And remember to cover your child's face, hands, and head.
+And remember to cover your child's face, hands and head.

-- Wear bright clothing.
 Don't let winter's early darkness get in the way of outdoor fun.
-Dress your children in bright colors for outdoor play so you can more easily keep an eye on them.
+Dress your children in bright colors for outdoor play so you can easily keep an eye on them.
 Reflective clothes or accessories also help children to be more visible to motorists.